SaraGurungLABS01/Deployment_6/Documentation.md

-## Purpose
+# Purpose

+# Steps

-# Downloading and uploading the files to a new repository
+## Downloading and uploading the files to a new repository

 1. **Clone the source repository:**
    - Clone the repository with `git clone https://github.com/kura-labs-org/c4_deployment-6.git`.